FBI’s Andrew McCabe in spotlight amid Trump text controversy

 What is the “Andy” text message?

-FBI agent Peter Strzok was dismissed from Special Counsel Robert Mueller’s Russia probe after being linked to a number of anti-Trump messages, including those calling Trump a “menace” and a “loathsome human.”
+FBI agent Peter Strzok was dismissed from Mueller’s Russia probe after being linked to a number of anti-Trump messages, including those calling Trump a “menace” and a “loathsome human.”

 An Aug.
 15, 2016 text message Strzok sent to FBI lawyer Lisa Page apparently references an “insurance policy” against Trump winning the 2016 election.